jeremygustafson/WarpCore/README.md

 make flash monitor -j32
 ```

-If for some reason

-If you see any of the following errors, consult the Troubleshooting document:
+If you see any of the following errors, consult the [Troubleshooting](Troubleshooting.md) document:
 ```
 SPIFFS: mount failed, -10025
 Wav: File too small (riffLen)